updated July 2023

 Refunds on Medication

-Please note that due to current legislation regarding strict storage policy for veterinary drugs, we are unable to offer a refund for any returned food or medication.
+Please note that due to veterinary medicines legislation regarding strict storage policy for veterinary drugs, we are unable to offer a refund for any returned food or medication.

 Ownership of Records

-The care given to your animal may involve making some specific investigations, for example taking radiographs or performing ultrasound scans.
+The care given to your animal may involve making some specific investigations, for example, taking radiographs or performing ultrasound scans.
 Even though we make a charge for carrying out these investigations and interpreting their results, ownership of the resulting record, for example, a radiograph, remains with the practice and will be retained by us.
 Case history records, radiographs, and similar documents are the property of and will be retained by us.
-Copies with a clinical history will be passed, on request, to another veterinary surgeon taking over the case.
+On request, copies of clinical history will be sent to another veterinary surgeon taking over the case.

 We hold records of your name, address, telephone number, and email address, together with details of your pet(s).
-These will be used to send you reminder texts for appointments or preventative treatments and on occasion to let you know about special offers.
-Should you not wish this to happen please inform us.
-Further details on how we store and use your data can be found in our Privacy Notice
+Further details on how we store and use your data can be found in our Privacy Notice on our website.

 We are committed to providing a work environment that is free from harassment, bullying, intimidation, violence, or abuse and we will not tolerate any behaviour which is contrary to this.